pavelanni/python-vacation/docs/Python_vacation_day04.md

 "Right...
 Yes, I understand now.
 I have to collect orders first and then print them out to know what I have to prepare."

 "And to whom to deliver it," added I. "Tomorrow let's try to use files: open, write, read.
-But this is for tomorrow.
-Go play outside now."
+This is for tomorrow.
+Eventually we'll do it with a database.
+And then with web interface online.
+For now, go play outside with your friends."